joostvdg/joostvdg.github.io/docs/blogs/kubernetes-sso-keycloak.md

+title: SSO Jenkins With Keycloak On Kubernetes
+description: Setup Single Sign-On for Jenkins with Apache Keycloak

 # Single Sign On on Kubernetes with Keycloak

 This article is about setting up an Apache Keycloak[^1] instance for Single Sign-On[^2] (SSO) on Kubernetes.

+!!! important
+    This guide is created to help you show how you can do this from a technical point of view.
+If you are in an enterprise, please consult your in-house - if available - or external security professionals before running tools such as Keycloak in production.

 ## Goal